gymoon10/Instance-Segmentation-with-Discriminative-Loss/README.md

   - ReSeg with CoordConv(with r) is possible

-**My paper 'Leaf Instance Segmentation with Attention Based U-Net & Discriminative Loss' which utilizes this code was submitted to 'Summer Annual conference of IEIE, 2022 (https://conf.theieie.org/2022s/)'**
+**My paper 'Leaf Instance Segmentation with Attention Based U-Net & Discriminative Loss' which utilizes this code was submitted for participation at 'Summer Annual conference of IEIE, 2022 (https://conf.theieie.org/2022s/)'**

 <br/>